sokil/php-mongo/README.md

 }
 ```

-Not you can load related posts of document:
+Now you can load related posts of document:
 ```php
 foreach($user->postsRelation as $post) {
     echo $post->getMessage();